 Why open a savings account?
 Saving money is the key to setting yourself up for a financially stability.
 Most people at least need an emergency savings account for surprise expenses, while it’s also a good idea to save for future goals like college or retirement.
-In any case, no matter what you’re saving for, it’s important to keep some of that money in a high interest savings account and help it grow quickly, yet safely.
+In any case, no matter what you’re saving for, it’s important to keep some of that money in a high interest savings account, which would most likely be an online savings account and help it grow quickly, yet safely.

 Savings accounts offer a number of advantages that keeping your money in a piggy bank or under the mattress just won’t provide.

 Savings Account Interest Rates: One of the biggest benefits of a savings account is the interest you can earn on your deposit.
 Keep in mind, however, that not all financial institutions offer the same rate on accounts, so it’s important to compare offers and find the best interest rates available.

 FDIC Insurance: Unlike a stock market investment, the Federal Deposit Insurance Corporation insures all savings account deposits up to $250,000 per depositor.
 That means if something happens to the bank you have a savings account with, you don’t have to worry about losing your money.
 The same is also true at credit unions – savings account funds are federally insured by the National Credit Union Share Insurance Fund (NCUSIF).

 Liquidity: Many investments that offer a return require that you keep your money invested.
 A savings account, on the other hand, lets you withdraw your money whenever you want – some accounts restrict the number of times you can make withdrawals during the month without paying a fee, but your money is still readily available whenever you may need it.